INTERVIEW BY MARKO SYRJÄLÄ

 When was that actually recorded?

 That was recorded during the tour… that was actually recorded for the Wayne’s World soundtrack.
 That’s why it was just the one song that we went into the studio to do.
-And yeah, that was–after we were already on tour, it was like, you know we had a couple of days where they said you have to go in the studio and cut this song.
-So I was already there, you know I missed all the recordings for the HEARTBREAK STATION record.
+And yeah, that was–after we were already on tour, it was like, you know, we had a couple of days where they said you have to go in the studio and cut this song.
+So I was already there; you know I missed all the recordings for the HEARTBREAK STATION record.

 That was done after those recordings but before the STILL CLIMBING sessions?

 Yes, yes, in between.
 STILL CLIMBING was recorded, but it was recorded a few times.
 It got a couple of false starts, you know.
 That was when Tom started having some vocal problems, so right after the “Heartbreak Station” -tour Fred was gone, and we went through the whole process of looking for a new drummer and found Kevin Valentine.
 Then Tom started having vocal problems, so everything got shut down for like a year, and now Kevin was in the band, but nothing was happening.
-And then they started recording the record, and after all the basic tracks were done, they decided they didn’t like the drums, so they scrapped it all.
+And then they started recording the record, and after all the basic tracks were made, they decided they didn’t like the drums, so they scrapped it all.
 Well, then they went to Gregg Bissonette, recorded all the songs again with Gregg Bissonette, and then went, man, we don’t like these either.
 They started all over again and did it with Kenny Aronoff, and that’s who’s on the record.

 From your point of view, how do you see the future of Cinderella?